set-felipe/set-felipe/README.md

 # 👋 Welcome to my GitHub!

 Hi!
-I'm a NoSQL Engineer  specialized in **Redis performance**, **high availability**, and **real-time data pipelines**.
-I build tools, dashboards and training content to help developers and teams get the most out of Redis — from monitoring and benchmarking to deep-dive clustering.
+I'm a backend engineer passionate about infrastructure, data, and system intelligence.
+I work at the crossroads of performance, observability, and automation — turning complex behavior into insights that are clear and actionable.
+I enjoy building tools, writing logic that explains systems, and creating content that helps others understand how things really work.

 ---